If you’re thinking about installing a wood burning stove and would like to get a handle on prices, this page is for you.

 Wood burning stoves are a perfect focal point for almost any home, including rooms with limited space.

-They’re more efficient than an open fire and DEFRA approved stoves can be used in areas where smoke controls are in place, such as city centres.
+They’re more efficient than an open fire and DEFRA approved stoves can currently be used in areas where smoke controls are in place, such as city centres.

 On this page we’ll discuss: